 Program Offerings

 Evie has extensive experience and training in adapting to each student’s access needs and interests.
-She uses visuals, adaptive technology, and multiple ways of offering instructions and multiple pathways to participation.
-She has worked for over a decade offering arts education in special education classrooms, after-school, day centers, and retirement programs.
+She uses visuals, adaptive technology, and multiple ways of providing instructions, as well as multiple pathways to participation.
+She has worked for over a decade, offering arts education in special education classrooms, after-school programs, day centers, and retirement programs.
 Evie also has extensive experience with trauma-informed programming, creating and facilitating play-based mental health support for schools in collaboration with drama therapists of the ALIVE program.

 Workshops